IBMStreams/streamsx.topology/DEVELOPMENT.md

 jacocoagent.jar  jacocoant.jar  junit-4.10.jar
 ```

 The project also requires a local install of IBM InfoSphere Streams 4.x (>= 4.2), with the environment variable `STREAMS_INSTALL` set to the root of the install.
-The recommended setup is to source the `bin/streamsprofile.sh` script in the Streams install.
+The recommended setup is to source the `bin/streamsprofile.sh` script in the Streams install, see [Configuring the IBM Streams environment by running streamsprofile.sh](https://www.ibm.com/support/knowledgecenter/SSCRJU_4.3.0/com.ibm.streams.install.doc/doc/ibminfospherestreams-configuring-streams-environment.html)

+Use a local installation of the Streams runtime: [Install version 4.3 or later of IBM Streams](https://www.ibm.com/support/knowledgecenter/SSCRJU_4.3.0/com.ibm.streams.install.doc/doc/installstreams-container.html) or the free [Streams Quick Start Edition](https://www.ibm.com/support/knowledgecenter/SSCRJU_4.3.0/com.ibm.streams.qse.doc/doc/installtrial-container.html).

 ```
-> source /opt/ibm/InfoSphere_Streams/4.0.1.0/bin/streamsprofile.sh
+> source /opt/ibm/InfoSphere_Streams/4.3.0.0/bin/streamsprofile.sh
 InfoSphere Streams environment variables have been set.
 ```